Grapple 5e (Updated for the 2024 Rules)

 Grappling Tips

-The power of a grapple lies in its ability to limit opponents’ movement and set them up for follow-on attacks.
-However, it’s not just about brute strength; it’s also about strategic application.
+The power of a grapple lies in its ability to limit opponents’ movement and set them up for follow-up attacks.
 Here are some tips for using grappling effectively in D&D 5e:

 Use Extra Attacks